 Ventilation with fresh air is a significant factor contributing to building heating and cooling loads as well as building energy and carbon use.
 In a high-rise residential building specifically, corridor pressurization rates can vary greatly between buildings.
-Creating a tighter building envelope and using weather stripping will reduce envelope air leakage, and in turn reduce the pressurization needed to maintain a properly balanced building.
+When using lower corridor pressurization rates, ensuring a tight building envelope with reduced infiltration is required to ensure the building is properly balanced.
+Reducing exhaust requirements in suites will also help pressurization with lower corridor ventilation rates.
 Once ventilation rates have been right-sized, using high efficiency heat recovery to further reduce energy use is a key design strategy in a high performing building.